 No more guessing!

-Stop guessing what to do next with elevated blood pressure.
+Stop guessing what to do next with elevated blood pressure: framework to diagnose confidently, examples of commonly used medications with dosages and thinking process.

 Step-by-step